magefan/module-login-as-customer/README.md

 [![Latest Stable Version](https://poser.pugx.org/magefan/module-login-as-customer/v/stable)](https://packagist.org/packages/magefan/module-login-as-customer)

 ## Important

-**This module has officially moved to the Magento2 github repo as part of Magento2 staring from Magento v2.4.0.**
+**This module has been officially moved to the Magento2 GitHub repo as part of Magento 2.4.0 or greater.**
 **Find out more:** https://magefan.com/magefan-login-as-customer-extension-now-is-part-of-magento-240-core